SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

 [![image](/Images/wordpress/2017/05/image_thumb-5.png "image")](/Images/wordpress/2017/05/image-5.png)

-This is a simple architectural principle to deal with when handling any content that is provided externally to your project (or internally in some cases) whereby you have a rigid schema, which will be populated by an unlisted source (conforming to the schema) and then consumed by game functions and logic.&nbsp; The last two can be merged but can likely create troubles later if you start manipulating the wrong data, so my advice is to simply keep them separate, for example:
+This is a simple architectural principle to deal with when handling any content that is provided externally to your project (or internally in some cases) whereby you have a rigid schema, which will be populated by an unlisted source (conforming to the schema) and then consumed by game functions and logic.
+The last two can be merged but can likely create troubles later if you start manipulating the wrong data, so my advice is to simply keep them separate, for example:

 My Data schema has the following properties: